Yoguely is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Where each keyword appears connected in many sections of the NASA high school internship application.
-And the big picture shows how NASA and you can both benefit from each other.
+Where each keyword appears connected in many sections of the internship application.
+And the big picture shows how the company and you can both benefit from each other.

 Your chances to get in totally skyrockets if you can demonstrate that.

 Tip #2.
 Put Yourself in the Employer’s Shoes.